benlaud/hatch/README.md

-# Hatch a remix of FoundationPress
+# Hatch by Linchpin is WordPress theme scaffold based on Foundation

 The project is a grunt-init scaffold *YOU MUST HAVE GRUNT-INIT installed*